What Makes Quality Gold Jewelry? Everything You Need to Know

 The Feel

 Quality jewelry feels substantial but not heavy.
 It should feel smooth against your skin, with no rough edges or sharp spots.
 The closure should click satisfyingly.
-These tactile details separate good pieces from cheap ones, regardless of the price point.
+These tactile details separate good pieces from lower-quality ones, regardless of the finish and feel.

 The Durability